Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/book-1-installations.md

    ```
 3. Both commands should return version information
 4. Open VS Code and ensure the C# Dev Kit extension is active
-5. Open pgAdmin and verify you can connect to your PostgreSQL server

 ## SQLTools and Postgres Driver Extensions